Welcome to today's edition of the Rush 24-7 podcast.

 We'll get to your phone calls and great global warming stack today, which has been accumulating here for the past two days, so sit tight.

-More of their desire to bring that around.
+More on the Democrats' ownership of defeat in Iraq, more of their desire to bring that around.

-Story by Jonathan Weissman and uh Shaleg Murray, even in her conservative Kansas district, calls and letters to freshman House Democrat Nancy Boida show a constituency overwhelmingly ready for U.S. troops to come home from Iraq.
+The Washington Post today, story by Jonathan Weissman and Shaleg Murray, even in her conservative Kansas district, calls and letters to freshman House Democrat Nancy Boyda show a constituency overwhelmingly ready for U.S. troops to come home from Iraq.

 Yet, as the House nears a legislative showdown on the war, Boyda finds herself racked with doubts.